samriddhist/PROHI-starting-repo/README.md

 ![About Screenshot](./assets/About.jpg)

 I forgot to add descriptions to the commits so here is a description of what I did, I add three widgets, which included a name input, an age slider and a colour picker.
 I added a data element, which was temperature data.
 I added a chart element, which was a line chart.

+I added a new page to the dashboard, which was an about page.